thefstack/dezy-clinic-assignment/README.md

 ### 4. Google Calendar Setup

+- get your service-account.json from google apis
-- Add `service-account.json` in `src/config/`
+- Add remane to `service-account.json` and add in `src/config/`
-- Share doctor calendars with the service account email
+- go to google calender in settings add the share with in that add the client email from the `service-account.json` with permission to make changes to events.

 ### 5. Run the app